We use a layered approach to spam prevention on our email forwarding service.

-What we do instead is enforce strict restrictions on the email servers that attempt to send email through our forwarding systems.
-These restrictions are no problem for legitimate email servers (they should all be passed by default on a properly-configured system) but they represent a tough barrier for the sort of compromised, virus-infected servers that send most of the world's spam.
-This blocks most illegitimate messages based on delivery mechanisms, not the context of the message.
-If you want, you can read all about our Email Acceptance Policy.
+Second, we enforce strict restrictions on the email servers that attempt to send email through our forwarding systems.
+These restrictions are no problem for legitimate email servers (they should all be passed by default on a properly configured system), but they represent a tough barrier for the sort of compromised, virus-infected servers that send most of the world's spam.
+These restrictions block most illegitimate messages based on delivery mechanisms, not the content of the message.
+Our public site has more information about our Email Acceptance Policy.
+This step includes greylisting.